sef-2022/team-assignment-3-team-36/README.md

 ### Student ID:

-Controller class will run sequence of methods reported in the sequence diagrams to complete the requirements of the client (event manager, customer, caterer, etc.).
+Main class for instantiating the classes and run the sequence of methods reported in the sequence diagrams to complete the requirements of the client (event manager, customer, caterer, etc.)